 We love the lesbians.
-Butch or femme, softball playing or treading the boards, in therapy or giving therapy; at my house, we feel good about our gay sisters.
+Butch or femme, softball playing or treading the boards, in therapy or giving therapy, at my house, we feel good about our gay sisters.

 I was one of the lucky theatre fans who saw her, along with Theatre legends Rosemary Harris, Sam Levene and Ellis Rabb, on Broadway in the hit revival of the Edna Ferber/George S. Kaufman comedy The Royal Family based on the lives of the famous Barrymore family of actors.
-It was the hit of the 1976 Broadway season and a major triumph for the amazing Eva Le Gallienne, who played the mother of the fabled family, skipping girlishly upstairs in Act One and then descending like an elderly queen in Act Three.
+It was the hit of the 1976 Broadway season and a major triumph for the amazing Eva Le Gallienne, who played the mother of the fabled family, skipping girlishly upstairs in the first Act & then descending like an elderly queen in Act Three.
 Her performance in this gem is one of the most memorable in my long theatre going history.

 “It made such an enormous impression on me that I thought, ‘That’s what I’d like to do’.”

-In 1918, Le Gallienne had an affair with the flamboyant Hollywood actor Alla Nazimova.
-When the relationship with Nazimova faded, she became involved with set designer and writer Mercedes de Acosta, a former lover of Nazimova’s (reminding me of some of the lesbians in my life now, who have affairs with exe’s exes; it becomes so complicated).
+In 1918, Le Gallienne had an affair with the flamboyant Hollywood actress Alla Nazimova.
+When the relationship with Nazimova faded, she became involved with set designer and writer Mercedes de Acosta, a former lover of Nazimova’s (reminding me of some of the lesbians in my life now, who have affairs with exe’s exes, it becomes so complicated).
 In 1927, Le Gallienne had an affair with married actor Josephine Hutchinson.
 Hutchinson’s husband named Le Gallienne in the divorce proceedings.
 The press, writing of the scandal used the term “shadow actress” as a euphemism for lesbian.

 Le Gallienne came closer than any other person to establishing a permanent American company performing repertory in the style of London’s Old Vic, or the Moscow Art Theater.
-She walked away from Broadway stardom in 1926, and founded Civic Repertory Theater, staging the classics at popular prices at an old theatre on West 14th Street.
-The company ran for six seasons, giving more than 1,500 performances of 34 plays, 32 directed by Le Gallienne.
+She walked away from Broadway stardom in 1926, and founded Civic Repertory Theater, staging the classics at popular prices at an old theatre on 14th Street.
+The company ran for 6 seasons, giving more than 1,500 performances of 34 plays, 32 directed by Le Gallienne.
 Among the company members were young Burgess Meredith and John Garfield.